houtianze/houtianze.github.io/_posts/2017-03-21-tensorflow-tutorial-fix-on-python.markdown

 categories: python tensorflow mandelbrot
 ---

 If you tried the [TensorFlow tutorial](https://www.tensorflow.org/tutorials/mandelbrot) like me (I used OS X El Capitan, Python 36), you may find you won't be able to see the final image as shown in the tutorial.
-Here is the minor fix I found to make the image show correctly. (in fact, you don't even need IPython)
+Here is the minor fix I found to make the image show correctly.
+(In fact, you don't even need IPython)

 Prerequisites:
 ~~~ python